- Guidelines for Businesses

 - Contact you if your review is flagged by businesses or other users and, if necessary, ask you to provide documentation to verify your review or experience.

-- Inform you when other users find your review useful or otherwise provide feedback concerning your review.
+- Contact you by email to tell you how many times your review was read and whether other users find your review useful, or otherwise provide feedback concerning your user account or your review.